-In addition to these funds, we are working with the NZ Film Commission to allocate an additional \$50m fund for up to five feature films or limited series screen productions.
+In addition, we are working with the NZ Film Commission to allocate an additional \$50m fund for up to five feature films or limited series screen productions.
 This funding is held by the Ministry for Culture and Heritage.

-FIGURE 4: NZMF budget summary
+FIGURE 3: NZMF budget summary5